Willie1416/Black-Scholes/README.md

-# 📈 Call Option Heatmap Visualizer
+# 📈 Call & 📉 Put Option Heatmap Visualizer

-A simple and interactive web application built with [Streamlit](https://streamlit.io/) that visualizes the value of European call options over a range of spot prices and volatilities using a heatmap.
-The app also displays the calculated call option value for a fixed set of parameters with a clear interface.
+A simple and interactive web application built with [Streamlit](https://streamlit.io/) that visualizes the value of **European Call and Put Options** over a range of spot prices and volatilities using heatmaps.
+The app also displays the calculated option values for a fixed set of parameters with a clean interface.

 ---